SoftBank-backed Grab seeks another $2 billion funding in expansion drive

 Grab counts Toyota, Microsoft, China’s Didi Chuxing and Hyundai among its backers.

-People with direct knowledge of the matter said Grab has raised about $8 billion since its launch almost 7 years ago.
+People with direct knowledge of the matter said Grab has raised about $8 billion since its launch almost seven years ago.

-Last month, Grab’s president Ming Maa, a former SoftBank executive, said the ride-hailing firm was considering raising more funds in its ongoing financing round, in which the SoftBank Vision Fund has invested $1.5 billion.
+Last month Grab’s president Ming Maa, a former SoftBank executive, said the ride-hailing company was considering raising more funds in its ongoing financing round, in which the SoftBank Vision Fund has invested $1.5 billion.

 Tan said: “With the amount of funding we have raised, and the support from strategic investors like SoftBank, we are so well-funded to execute on our expansion and investment plans, so there is really no need to IPO.”

-SoftBank’s support will help Grab “grow very aggressively this year across our verticals - transport, mobility, food and payments”, Tan told Reuters in an interview.
+SoftBank’s support will help Grab to “grow very aggressively this year across our verticals - transport, mobility, food and payments”, Tan told Reuters in an interview.

-Reporting by Aradhana Aravindan and Anshuman Daga; Additional reporting by Sam Nussey in TOKYO; Editing by Christopher Cushing and Himani Sarkar
+Reporting by Aradhana Aravindan and Anshuman Daga; Additional reporting by Sam Nussey in TOKYO; Editing by Christopher Cushing, Himani Sarkar and David Goodman